9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- When cutting the excerpt, remove &helli... from the ending if present.

+- Simple Style, add flex-shrink: 0 to all meta?
+- Find a way to flex shrink only one big meta?

+- Finish Modern style.

 - ➕ Add support to sort by rating.

-- Add at the excerpt component, how many lines to show.

 - Add a way to minimize CSS/HTML when is cached.
 CSS is very important to minimize, because there is a lot of improvement.
-- Finish Modern style.
-- Modern style: add border-radius and background color to component settings.

-- Simple Style, add flex-shrink: 0 to all meta?
 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).

 - Make ajax show a "Loading..." text before loading widget.